faizilham/msc-thesis/main/ch6_collection_extension.typ

   "close"(s) : (ann(NU)"File") -> "Unit" andef {1 |-> EfU}\
 $ <eq:FileHandlerMethods>

-We can model the file handler status of open or closed by assigning not utilized ($NU$) as unclosed and utilized ($UT$) as closed.
+We model the file handler status of open or closed by assigning not utilized ($NU$) as unclosed and utilized ($UT$) as closed.
 The file handler type can only be constructed with  the `open` function, which always returns an unclosed handler.
 The `read` and `write` functions both require the file handler to be unclosed and have no effect on the file handler's status.
 The `close` function also requires the file handler to be unclosed, but then utilize, i.e. closing, the handler as a side effect.
-This way the analysis can guarantee that an opened file handler is always closed exactly once, and there are no reads or writes to an already closed file handler.
+This way the analysis guarantees that an opened file handler is always closed exactly once, and there are no reads or writes to an already closed file handler.
 ]

 #let unify = math.cal("U")